Compliance in Transport

 The Driver and Vehicle Standards Agency (DVSA) is streamlining assessments to improve efficiency.
 One key approach is the use of self-assessment and desk-based assessments to evaluate the compliance of transport operators across Great Britain.

-DVSA Road-Side Check
+DVSA Road-Side Check for HGV and PSV Vehicles

 As a commercial driver, you may be stopped by the police or the DVSA (Driver and Vehicle Standards Agency), as they have the authority to stop vans, lorries, buses, coaches, and limousines.
 They can conduct spot checks on your vehicles and issue prohibitions if necessary.
 A prohibition could prevent you from driving until the issue with your vehicle is resolved.
 The police and the DVSA can also issue fixed penalties.
 Therefore, it is your responsibility, as an operator or a Transport Manager, to ensure that your vehicle is roadworthy.